tinnet/tinnet.github.com/_posts/2013-04-28-imho-lasik-prk-laser-eye-correction.md

 entry, *LASIK* and *PRK* (aka *LASEK*) respectivly.
 There are more than a dozen different *brand names* for these two basic procedures.

-Some, like *Femto-LASIK*, *All-Laser-LASIK*, *Epi-LASEK*, *Wavefront LASIK* actually hint at some aspect of the procedure.
+Some, like *Femto-LASIK*, *All-Laser-LASIK*, *Epi-LASEK*, *Wavefront LASIK*, *Trans PRK*, *Thin Flap Lasik* actually hint at some aspect of the procedure.
 Others like *Premium LASIK*, *eeLASIK*, *Personal LASIK* are just brand names, used by clinics trying to distinquish their product from others clinics.

 Sometimes they are also used to allow some kind of (mostly artifical) market segmentation.

-Some options possibly only are offered to have a cheaper alternative so the customer can feel good about choosing the "better" procedure.
+A few possibly only are offered to have a cheaper alternative so the customer can feel good about choosing the "better" procedure.

 ### Flap: Blade vs. Bladeless

+In this category, the treatment zone lies at a certain depth within in the cornea.
+The exact depth depends on the patients myopia, corneal thickness and the specific procedure.
+It can vary widely, but if an average had to be given, it would probably be around 100nm.

+The treatmet zone is prepared byt cutting a flap into the cornea, which can be flipped aside while the laser operates and put back on when the procedure is done, acting as a kind of natural bandaid.

-Advances in laser technology (and FDA approval) opened up the next differenation within the LASIK "community": blade vs. bladeless or rather *microkeratome* vs. *femto laser* procedures.
+Advances in laser technology (and FDA approval) opened up the biggest differenation within LASIK procedures: blade vs. bladeless or rather *microkeratome* vs. *femto laser* procedures.

-In both cases the flap has to be created, so the refractive laser can work on the corneal tissue.
-The difference lies in the creation of that flap.

-It can either be cut with a sharp medical instrument (LASIK centers try really hard to avoid the word *blade*) called keratome or with a laser, usually different from the laser for the main procedure.
+The flap can either be cut with a sharp medical instrument (LASIK centers try really hard to avoid the word *blade*) called microkeratome or with a *femto laser*, usually different from the laser used for the main procedure.

 Very often procedures using the keratome are called *basic*, *classic* or *standard* LASIK, setting them in contrast to *premium*, *all-laser*, *comfort* or *no touch* LASIK.

-The keratome's operation is quite straight forward.
+The microkeratome's operation is quite straight forward.
 The patient's eye lids are kept open and the eye is fixated with a suction ring.
 The microkeratome is set to the spficied height (around 100nm) and the flap is cut.